Troubleshooting Tools

 kubectl

-: This is used to inspect the status of both Kubernetes clusters and containers, such askubectl describe pod <pod-name>
+: This is used to inspect the status of both Kubernetes clusters and containers, such as kubectl describe pod <pod-name>

-: This tool is used to peruse logs of Kubernetes components, using commands likejournalctl -u kubelet -l
+: This tool is used to peruse logs of Kubernetes components, using commands like journalctl -u kubelet -l

-: These are used to troubleshoot whether a Service is working, such as withiptables -t nat -nL
+: These are used to troubleshoot whether a Service is working, such as with iptables -t nat -nL

-: This is used to troubleshoot issues pertaining to container networks, using commands liketcpdump -nn host 10.240.0.8
+: This is used to troubleshoot issues pertaining to container networks, using commands like tcpdump -nn host 10.240.0.8

 To check the logs of system components like Kubelet, CNI, kernel, and so on, you need to first SSH into the Node.
-It is recommended to use the kubectl-node-shell plugin instead of assigning a public IP address to every node.
+It is recommended to use the plugin instead of assigning a public IP address to every node.

 sysdig is a troubleshooting tool for containers and comes in both open-source and commercial editions.
 For regular troubleshooting, the open-source version will suffice.